scijava/roi-model/primitives.rst

 Text2D
 ^^^^^^

- 1: All Vertex2D and Vertex3D specifications
-    Text aligned relative to a point
+Representation 1: Text aligned relative to a point.
+Inherits all Point2D and Point3D representations.

- 2: All Line2D and Line3D specifications
-    Text aligned relative to a line
+Representation 2: Text aligned relative to a line.
+Inherits all Line2D and Line3D, Direction2D and Direction3D representations.

- 3: All Rectangle2D and Rectangle3D specifications
-    Text aligned and flowed inside a rectangle
+Representation 3: Text aligned and flowed inside a rectangle.
+Inherits all AlignedSquare2D, Square2D, AlignedRectangle2D and
+Rectangle2D representations.

 .. index::
     Scale bars